About This Guide

 Equipment: Circulators and Bags

 Immersion circulators: The water heating and circulation device.
 Anova Precision Cooker Nano ($99–$130): the best entry-level circulator — accurate, reliable, compact, app-controlled.
 Anova Precision Cooker Pro ($200): commercial-grade for heavy users.
-Joule by Breville ($200–$250): smaller and more powerful, app-only control (requires smartphone).
-All three are accurate to ±0.1°F — more than sufficient.
+Joule by Breville ($200–$250): smaller and more powerful, app-only control (requires smartphone). all five are accurate to ±0.1°F — more than sufficient.

 Container: Any pot or container 4+ quarts works.
 A Cambro 12-quart container with a lid ($20–$25) is the standard sous vide vessel — tall enough for most proteins, clear so you can monitor, and cheap.